Generation of Large-scale Magnetic Fields Upstream of Gamma-Ray Burst Afterglow Shocks

-Our study leaves a number of avenues for future work.
-First, as discussed above, our simulations should be replicated with a non-zero initial mean magnetic field, as such a field could modify the growth and saturation of the instabilities driving the filamentation and secular phases.
-These instabilities may also behave differently for different temporal profiles of pair injection; while we injected pairs linearly with time, it may be more realistic to inject pairs exponentially with time.
+In addition to the possible inclusion of a non-zero initial background field and the aforementioned revisions to our particle injection scheme, our study leaves a number of other avenues for future work.
+For instance, the instabilities present in our simulations may evolve differently for different temporal profiles of pair injection; while we injected pairs linearly with time, it may be more realistic to inject pairs exponentially with time.
 One could also treat the process of pair injection more realistically by directly incorporating the prompt photons and self-consistent pair production, which is possible with PIC codes like Tristan-MP v2 \citep{tristan_v2}; the momentum continually imparted by the prompt photons (in addition to the momentum supplied by the produced electron-positron pairs) could further amplify the magnetic field and alter how the beam couples to the background plasma \citep{radiation}.
 Each of these avenues is also interesting from a pure plasma physics perspective, as the behavior of a beam-plasma system under the influence of a gradually-injected pair beam has barely been explored (see, however, \citet{compton,Faure}).

 \software{TRISTAN-MP \citep{tristan}}